UmmItC/Blog/content/en/blog/Linux/Dual-GPU-Passthrough-virt-manger/dual-gpu-passthrough-part4.md

 ---
 author: "Arcsly"
-title: "Dual GPU Passthrough Guided Part 4 - Passthrough the GPU"
+title: "Dual GPU Passthrough Guided Part 4 - Passthrough the Second GPU"
-description: "in this guied, we will passthrough the second GPU."
+description: "Learn how to configure GPU passthrough for your virtual machine's second GPU in this step-by-step guide, unlocking advanced virtualization capabilities and boosting performance."
 tags: ["QEMU/KVM", "GPU-Passthrough", "virt-manager"]
 date: 2023-05-13T05:55:00+0800
 thumbnail: https://i.pcmag.com/imagery/articles/04QbILXwVNxIcTB52JDHeir-5..v1569489465.jpg
 ---

-# 1. List the IOMMU Groups
+# 1. Explore IOMMU Grouping

-Now, you should be able to view the IOMMU groups on your Linux system using the following command in your terminal:
+As you delve into the intricacies of GPU passthrough, understanding how your devices are grouped becomes crucial.
+IOMMU groups play a pivotal role in device isolation for virtualization.
+To get a clear view of these groups on your Linux system, execute the following command in your terminal:

 ```shell
 #!/bin/bash